 Q: Greetings people.
 I have given Quark a holodeck module for a demonstration - nothing special about it.
 What you're about to see happened in my race's home planet over 6 milliard years ago.
 We just broke up from the reign of an empire called the "Ivrim".
 They were not too good and not too bad.
+[Reference: Monty Python's Life of Brian - "What Have The Romans Ever Done For Us?"]

-As such we adopted their language, only with many errors.
+Q: As such we adopted their language, only with many errors.